-Students in certain grades will be assigned a locker and will be responsible for the locker during the school year.
-Students must use only lockers assigned to them.
-The lockers are the property of the Clear Fork School System and are subject to inspection by authorized personnel.
-At Butler Elementary, we do not use any kind of lock on our lockers.
+Students in 4th and 5th grades will be assigned a locker and will be responsible for the locker during the school year.
+The lockers are the property of the Clear Fork Valley Local School System and are subject to search or inspection by authorized personnel with or without cause.
 You are cautioned against having anything of VALUE in your locker.
 The school is not responsible for items stolen from lockers.
 Students are not permitted to share their locker space with other students.